Payment is flat, interest isn’t

 The fixed-payment amortization formula is: \[ A = \frac{P \cdot r}{1 - (1 + r)^{-n}} \] where \(P\) is the principal, \(r\) is the periodic interest rate (APR divided by payments per year), and \(n\) is the total number of payments.
 When APR is 0%, the payment is \(A = P / n\).

 Click Show Schedule.
-You can also Download CSV for Excel/Sheets.
+You can also print the schedule, copy a shareable URL, or download the CSV for Excel or Sheets.

 No. The currency selector formats outputs with your preferred symbol only.